Skip to content

 Explore

-The insights gathered in the previous sections were a good starting point to get a feel of the possible document structure.
+The insights gathered in the previous sections were a good starting point to get a feel for the possible document structure.
 Now, to be certain that we always deal with valid documents, we need to explore the document meta-model itself, i.e. the hierarchy of pandoc types, such as Pandoc, Meta, Para, Str, Space, etc. Luckily for us, these types are self-documented: in the Python interpreter they are represented by a type signature.
 This signature described how they can be constructed.

 For example, the top-level type Pandoc is represented as: